syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/selection.md

 ### Multiple selection through mouse

-`SfCalendar` allows to select the multiple dates through mouse interaction by selecting the seperate cells while pressing `Ctrl` key.
+`SfCalendar` allows to select the multiple dates through mouse interaction by selecting the separate cells while pressing `Ctrl` key.

 Specific range of dates can be selected by pressing the `Shift`.
 Select a date to set the start date of the range selection and select the end date when pressing the `Shift` Key.